AvinashSubhash/tekpeek/content/post/tubestore/tubestore.md

 Within these vast amounts of data, we often have some items that are not accessed frequently, but that we still need for possible future use or as a memory to keep with ourselves.
 However, you may not have considered YouTube's storage and its growing number of content creators.
 YouTube handles a significant amount of data daily, mostly videos from these content creators, and it doesn't charge any money for that.
 What if we could use that storage for our data too?
 Of course, we're not trying to steal YouTube's storage, but merely suggesting an idea of how we could make use of it.

 # What is TubeStore ?
+TubeStore is a tool written in python which can be used to convert any data into a video format, and revert back to the original final without any loss.

 # How does it work ?
 As we all know, data comes in different formats, but all these formats are stored in 0s and 1s at the end.
 This is where this tool comes in.
 It converts all the data to 0s and 1s and creates image frames where each pixel has a value of 0 or 1.
 This way, if we arrange the binary numbers in the same sequence, we can represent the data in a set of images/frames - thus creating a video.